 -

-Ján Nepomuk Batka Jr. - city archivist, music historian, publicist and organiser - was at the forefront of cultural and musical life in Prešpork (Pressburg, today Bratislava) for almost half a century.
-He was a member of the City Council, secretary of the Church Music Society (Kirchenmusikverein) at St. Martin's Cathedral, a member of the Theatre Commission, the Art Society, the Society for Scientific Lectures, as well as a member of the Masonic Lodge of Silence.
-He was involved in the preservation of architectural and artistic monuments, but was also concerned with the social welfare of artists.
-For almost forty years he processed the archival funds of the city of Bratislava and contributed to their improvement.
+Ján Nepomuk Batka Jr. – city archivist, music historian, publicist, and organizer – led the cultural and musical life of Pressburg (today's Bratislava) for nearly half a century.
+He was a member of the City Council, secretary of the Church Music Association (Kirchenmusikverein) at St. Martin’s Cathedral, a member of the Theatre Commission, the Art Association, the Association for Scientific Lectures, as well as a member of the Freemason lodge Silence.
+He was active in the protection of architectural and artistic monuments and also worked on improving the social security of artists.
+For almost forty years, he processed the archival collections of the city of Bratislava and contributed significantly to their enrichment.

-He was personally acquainted with the most prominent personalities of the musical life of the time and thanks to him European conductors, composers and performers performed in Bratislava.
-Batka's strongest artistic friendship was with Franz Liszt.
-By performing his works in the 1860s to 1880s, he built the so-called Liszt cult in Bratislava.
-For example, Liszt's Esztergom Mass was staged here, conducted by the composer himself.
-Similarly, Liszt's Oratorio The Legend of St. Elisabeth was performed by the Church Music Society at St. Martin's Cathedral.
-Batka was also a great admirer of the Bratislava composer Johann Nepomuk Hummel.
-On 13 April 1885, he organised a concert of his works, which was also attended by Franz Liszt and Anton Rubinstein.
-Batka initiated the bust of Franz Liszt, which is located on today's Rudnay Square in front of St. Martin's Cathedral, and he also arranged for the construction of a memorial to Johann Nepomuk Hummel in front of Bratislava's City Theater.
-Both monuments were created by Viktor Tilgner, a native of Pressburg and a well-known Viennese sculptor.
-Currently, the Hummel Statue is located on Hviezdoslav Square in front of the German Embassy.
+He personally knew many of the most prominent figures of the contemporary musical world, and thanks in part to his efforts, leading European conductors, composers, and performers appeared in Bratislava.
+His strongest artistic friendship was with Franz Liszt.
+By staging Liszt’s works from the 1860s to the 1880s, he established a so-called Liszt cult in the city.
+One notable event was the performance of Liszt's Gran Mass, conducted by the composer himself.
+Similarly, his oratorio The Legend of St. Elisabeth was performed by the Church Music Association at St. Martin’s Cathedral.
+Batka was also a great admirer of Bratislava-born composer Johann Nepomuk Hummel.
+On April 13, 1885, he organized a concert of Hummel’s works, attended by both Franz Liszt and Anton Rubinstein.
+Batka initiated the creation of Franz Liszt’s bust, located on today’s Rudnay Square in front of St. Martin’s Cathedral, and he also secured the construction of a monument to Johann Nepomuk Hummel in front of the Bratislava Municipal Theatre.
+Both monuments were created by Pressburg native and renowned Viennese sculptor Viktor Tilgner.
+Today, the Hummel monument stands on Hviezdoslav Square in front of the German Embassy.

-He was instrumental in the construction of the new Municipal Theatre, now the historic building of the Slovak National Theatre.
-In cooperation with the eminent historian and archaeologist Franz Flóridus Rómer, he built the Bratislava Municipal Museum.
-He supported the establishment of the city library in 1900 and donated several thousand books from his own collection.
-In 1885, he co-founded the Pressburg Art Society (Pressburger Kunstverein), which was a driving force at that time, especially in the field of fine arts.
-It supported young artists such as the composer Béla Bartók, the one-armed pianist Géza Zichy, and the sculptor Ján Fadrusz.
-In addition to financial support, he also helped them in their concert activities through his rich contacts.
+He played a key role in the construction of the new Municipal Theatre, today the historical building of the Slovak National Theatre (SND).
+In cooperation with notable historian and archaeologist Franz Floridus Rómer, he established the Bratislava City Museum.
+He supported the founding of the city library in 1900, donating several thousand books from his personal collection.
+In 1885, he co-founded the Pressburger Art Association (Pressburger Kunstverein), which became a driving force in the field of visual arts.
+He supported young artists, such as composer Béla Bartók, one-handed pianist Géza Zichy, and sculptor Ján Fadrusz.
+In addition to financial support, he used his extensive network of contacts to help them with concert opportunities.

-Another area in which he was active was in heritage conservation.
-His dream was to save and restore Bratislava Castle, which was then just a burnt-out ruin.
-He donated his precious legacy, containing not only contemporary documents but also works of art, to the city.
-The documents went to the Bratislava City Archives, photographs to the Bratislava City Museum, sculptures and paintings became the basis of the art collections of the Bratislava City Gallery.
-However, many things, such as furniture, were scattered.
-Batka left more than 10,000 letters of correspondence with important personalities of the musical life of the time (Johannes Brahms, Anton Bruckner, Johann Strauss, Richard Wagner, Franz Liszt, Hans Richter).
-This legacy, which represents significant cultural value, is located in the Municipal Archives of Bratislava, is being scientifically processed and digitised.
-From several hundred letters to his wife, Maria Valenta, we learn about his experiences of artistic journeys and his friendships with important personalities of the time.
+Another area where Batka was active was heritage preservation.
+One of his dreams was to restore Bratislava Castle, which at that time was a burnt-out ruin.
+He bequeathed his valuable estate to the city, including period documents, artworks, and more.
+His documents went to the Bratislava City Archive, photographs to the Bratislava City Museum, and his sculptures and paintings became the foundation of the Bratislava City Gallery collections.
+Unfortunately, many items, such as furniture, were lost over time.
+Batka left behind more than 10,000 letters of correspondence with key figures of the musical world, including Johannes Brahms, Anton Bruckner, Johann Strauss, Richard Wagner, Franz Liszt, and Hans Richter.
+This collection, of great cultural value, is housed in the Bratislava City Archive, where it is being processed and digitized.
+Several hundred letters to his wife Mária Valentová provide insight into his artistic journeys and friendships with major personalities of the time.

-In 1911 Batka was awarded the Knight's Cross of the Order of Franz Joseph, a decoration for his long-standing meritorious work.
-Less than a year after his death, on 26 October 1918, his bust was unveiled in Rudnay Square, placed next to the monument to F. Liszt.
-The marble statue is the work of the Pressburg sculptor Alojz Rigele.
-However, the bust did not last long in this place, as the political situation changed and Batka was no longer interesting for the next government.
-In that year, the Austro-Hungarian Empire collapsed and Prešporok became part of Czechoslovakia.
-A year later it was renamed Bratislava.
-Today, both of Batka's busts are in the collections of the GMB.
+In 1911, Batka was awarded the Knight’s Cross of the Order of Franz Joseph in recognition of his long-standing contributions.
+Less than a year after his death, on October 26, 1918, a bust in his honor was unveiled on Rudnay Square, placed next to the monument of Franz Liszt.
+The marble sculpture is the work of Pressburg sculptor Alojz Rigele.
+However, the bust did not remain there for long.
+As the political landscape changed and Batka became irrelevant to the new regime, his memory faded.
+That same year, Austria-Hungary collapsed, and Pressburg became part of Czechoslovakia, renamed Bratislava a year later.
+Today, both of Batka’s busts are housed in the collections of the Bratislava City Gallery (GMB).

-The Museum of the City of Bratislava commemorated the centenary of the death of J. Batka with the exhibition Ján Batka and Bratislava in the space of the J. N. Hummel on Klobučnícka Street.
-The personality of the Pressburg patron of the arts was also commemorated by the Ján Batka (1845-1917) conference, which took place on 4th October 2017 under the auspices of the Museum of the City of Bratislava.
-His birthplace is located at 2 Baštova Street near the Michalska Tower in Bratislava.
+The Bratislava City Museum commemorated the 100th anniversary of Batka’s death with an exhibition titled Ján Batka and Bratislava, held at the J. N. Hummel Museum on Klobučnícka Street.
+His legacy as a patron of the arts in Pressburg was also honored at a conference, Ján Batka (1845–1917), held on October 4, 2017, under the auspices of the Bratislava City Museum.
+His birthplace is located at Baštová 2, near Michael’s Gate in Bratislava.